How to Become a Home Inspector in Arkansas (2026 Guide)

 - Training Required: 80 Hours

-- Regulator: Arkansas Home Inspector Registration Board
+- Regulatory body: Arkansas Home Inspector Registration Board

 1. Do You Need a License in Arkansas?